Thriving Gluten Free

 • Work With Us

-This Philly Style Irish Potato Candy is the perfect addition to your St. Patrick's Day festivities!ย This no-bake candy has a delicious coconut cream inside and is rolled into cinnamon making them look like small potatoes.
-They're a gluten-free and easily dairy-free St. Patty's day treat!
+This Philly Style Irish Potato Candy is the perfect addition to your St. Patrick's Day festivities!
+This no-bake recipe has a delicious coconut cream inside and is rolled into cinnamon making them look like bite-sized potatoes.
+It's a gluten-free and easily dairy-free St. Patty's day treat!

 philly style irish potatoes for st. patrick's day